MicrosoftDocs/learn/learn-pr/student-evangelism/develop-secure-iot-solutions-azure-sphere-iot-central/includes/10-exercise-set-virtual-thermostat-azure-iot-device-twins.md

 Setting the desired temperature is like setting a thermostat in a room.
 A device twin property message for desired temperature is sent to Azure Sphere, where it will be acted upon.

-When the temperature sensor is read on Azure Sphere, it is compared to the desired temperature.
+When the temperature sensor is read on the Azure Sphere, it is compared to the desired temperature.

 - If the temperature is greater than the desired temperature, the blinking LED will turn blue to indicate the cooler needs be turned on.
 - If the temperature is less than the desired temperature, the blinking LED will turn red to indicate the heater needs to be turned on.